pstock175/jekyll-now/about.md

 The fruit fly *Drosophila* is a model organism with extensive genetic tools that allow manipulations that affect their neural circuits and observable behavior.
 Like the behavior of any animal, the behavior of *Drosophila* is a result of a combination of innate circuits, baked into the genome, and learned responses gained through experience.
 The lab aims to define how these mechanisms affect behavior, and my role is twofold:

- * I create repeatable virtual reality experiences for the flies such that the behavior can be closely observed, using neural imaging or macrosopic video analysis
+ * I create software/hardware systems that enable repeatable virtual reality experiences for the flies such that the behavior can be closely observed, using neural imaging or macrosopic video analysis
  * I create analysis and visualization tools that allow lab members to represent behaviors in intuitive ways, hopefully elucidating the connection between behavior and its causes

 My interests outside of technology include woodworking, reading, Mario Kart, politics, and anything that makes people laugh.